Trent-Fellbootman/athena/README.md

 # Athena AI

-## Important notice: This project is being rebased onto OpenNN.
-Backend abstractions are expected to use OpenNN instead.
+## Important notice: Current code is considered obsolete.
+Backend abstractions are expected to use Mercury instead.

-## Important notice: This project is under development, pending rebasement onto OpenNN.
-Current code is considered obsolete.

 ## Overview